HR

 IV.
 PROCESSES:

 Supervisors are responsible for managing the performance and conduct of their employees.
-When performance or conduct issues exist, supervisors should take action to address the situation.
+When performance or conduct issues exist, supervisors should take immediate action to address the situation.
 The following processes may be used to address performance, or conduct.

 A. Corrective Actions are taken to assist employees in correcting job performance and improving conduct that is inconsistent with the expectations and standards established by Larimer County.
 Corrective Actions do not result in the employee losing or having a reduction in pay or grade.
 The nature of, need for, and number of Corrective Actions may be considered as a factor in imposing an Adverse Action.